Nevada vs. Kansas State NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- Nevada has combined with its opponents to put up more than 48.5 points just two times this year.

-- Kansas State and its opponents have combined to score more than 48.5 points in two games this season.
+- The combined points per game average of the two teams, 63, is 12.5 points greater than Saturday's over/under.

-- The two teams combine to score 63 points per game, 14.5 more than the total in this contest.
+- These two squads combine to surrender 28.5 points per game, 22 fewer than this contest's over/under.

-- This contest's total is 20 points above the 28.5 these two squads combine to surrender per game this season.

-- The average total in Wolf Pack games this season is 55.2, 6.7 points above Saturday's over/under of 48.5.
+- The average total in Wolf Pack games this season is 54.5, four points more than Saturday's total of 50.5.

-- In 2021, games involving the Wildcats have averaged a total of 54.3 points, 5.8 more than the set over/under in this contest.
+- In 2021, games involving the Wildcats have averaged a total of 54 points, 3.5 more than the set total in this contest.

 Nevada Stats and Trends

-- Nevada is 3-0 against the spread and 2-0 overall in games when it records more than 15 points.
+- Nevada is 2-0 against the spread and 2-0 overall this season when the team scores more than 15 points.

-- In games that Nevada amasses over 254.5 yards, the team is 3-0 against the spread and 2-0 overall.
+- When Nevada piles up more than 254.5 yards, the team is 2-0 against the spread and 2-0 overall.

 - This year, the Wolf Pack have one turnover, four fewer than the Wildcats have takeaways (5).